simonbarbascu/sql-data-warehouse-project/README.md

 - Data Architecture: Designing a modern data warehouse using the Medallion Architecture (Bronze, Silver, and Gold layers).
 - ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.
 - Data Modeling: Developing fact and dimension tables optimized for analytical queries.
-- Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.

 ## 🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in: